Lac de la Tonne - 49° 04' 56" N, 65° 54' 53" W

 Not our finest hour...

-Front-wheel drive, heavily loaded car on slick summer tyres, no cell coverage and no-one knew where we were.
-Of course we got bogged.
-The next 45 minutes involved a lot of grunting, pushing, head scratching, internal panic, stuffing things under wheels - darkness falling and spitting rain.
+Front-wheel drive, a heavily-loaded car on slick summer tyres, no cell coverage and no-one knew where we were ... so of course we got bogged.
+The next 45 minutes involved a lot of grunting, pushing, head scratching, internal panic and stuffing things under wheels - darkness falling and spitting rain the whole time.